-If you’re a solo traveler on a budget, then we recommend visiting the city of Coronado, California, using public transportation.
+If you’re a solo traveler on a budget, we recommend visiting Coronado, California, using public transportation.
 The MTS line runs through Coronado and is our top pick to explore Ocean Avenue in Coronado.
 View their schedule of operations.

 What is the best thing to do with kids in Coronado, California?

 The New Children’s Museum is one of the best places to visit for children of all ages.
-It houses art installations that are interactive, and hosts classes where families and children can socialize.
+It houses interactive art installations and hosts classes where families and children can socialize.
 Their website has more information on current events and tickets.

 What are some fun things to do in Coronado, California?

-By far, one of the most fun things to do in Coronado, California, is to go whale watching and explore the wildlife around the area.
+One of the most fun things to do in Coronado, California, is to go whale watching and explore the wildlife around the area.
 These whales are seen maybe once in a lifetime, and if you’re taking a trip to Southern California, nothing is more memorable than taking a long whale-watching tour.
-This particular tour allows you to get educated and has a marine biologist on hand to help you spot whale activity too!
+This tour allows you to get educated and has a marine biologist on hand to help you spot whale activity, too!

 What are some things to do in Coronado, California, when it’s raining?

-When it’s raining, we recommend stopping by some of the many restaurants and cafes located on the strip of Orange Avenue.
-Orange Avenue restaurants include Little Frenchie, or other similar cafes nearby.
+When it’s raining, we recommend stopping by some of the many restaurants and cafes on the strip of Orange Avenue.
+Orange Avenue restaurants include Little Frenchie or other similar cafes nearby.
 You can enjoy lounging and dining on some of your favorite eats while the rain settles down.
-If you have children with you, one of the best places to visit is Balboa Park, where you can visit a variety of museums and even enjoy some tea indoors with your kids.
+If you have children, one of the best places to visit is Balboa Park, where you can visit various museums and even enjoy tea indoors with your kids.